mdozmorov/Jobs_notes/README.md

 ## Misc

-- R Programming: 35 Job Interview Questions and Answers. https://www.datasciencecentral.com/profiles/blogs/r-programming-job-interview-questions-and-answers
+- Resources for faculty by Ming Tang, https://github.com/crazyhottommy/The-world-of-faculty

 - Notes on interview questions, for faculty and postdoc positions.
 Specific questions and general recommendations. https://lgatto.github.io/interview-questions/

-- Resources for faculty by Ming Tang, https://github.com/crazyhottommy/The-world-of-faculty

 - 10 Things No One Told Me About Applying for Tenure, https://chroniclevitae.com/news/2191-10-things-no-one-told-me-about-applying-for-tenure

-- Chalk talks: how to avoid 10 pitfalls, https://sociobiology.wordpress.com/2016/10/11/chalk-talks-how-to-avoid-10-pitfalls/

-- Fleming, Nic.
-“How to Give a Great Scientific Talk.”
-Nature 564, no. 7736 (December 2018): S84–85. https://doi.org/10.1038/d41586-018-07780-5. https://www.nature.com/articles/d41586-018-07780-5

-- R Markdown Résumés and CVs, https://ropenscilabs.github.io/vitae/, https://github.com/ropenscilabs/vitae
+- R Programming: 35 Job Interview Questions and Answers. https://www.datasciencecentral.com/profiles/blogs/r-programming-job-interview-questions-and-answers

 - A database of ~700 funding schemes and fellowships for #postdocs and early career researchers and much more #ecrchat #phdchat  @ECRcentral, [tweet](https://twitter.com/khanaziz84/status/1093875757925974016), https://ecrcentral.org/fundings